How to build your finance department for growth

-“It can be hard to adopt new processes when you’ve reached a certain rate of growth.
+“It can be hard to adopt new processes when you’ve reached a certain rate of financial growth.
 By that point, you’ve had time to let bad habits become ingrained, and information is scattered."

 "So what’s the best time to make changes?”
 Manon, finance manager at Birchbox, asked.
 For Sébastien, it’s pretty straightforward: when the lack of processes becomes a problem for a member of the company, then it’s time.
 “It depends on the company and in particular the tools being used for day-to-day tasks.
 If you’ve had enough of wasting time on extraneous tasks and you want to get back to essential tasks - then I’d say it’s go time!”

 For Édouard Kuhn, a former auditor and currently AFD at AB Tasty, the first thing you need to focus on is the most crucial, and that’s wherever the most risk lies.
 “The idea is to take it one step at a time and to move forward by trial and error, adapting your processes gradually as you go.
 That’s my approach.
 We’re growing so fast that the processes we use today won’t be the same as those we’ll need three months from now.”

 Édouard underlined the importance of remaining flexible and responsive, adapting to your changing needs, and prioritising accordingly.